leviable/testrail-api-wrapper/README.rst

       new_section.project = client.project(15)  # Project with Project ID 15, with suite-mode of 2
       new_section.suite = client.suite(456)  # Suite with Suite ID 456

 * At this point the objects only exist locally, and have not been added to TestRail.
 To do so, call ``client.add()`` with the new object.
-TRAW will add the new object to TestRail, and upon success the TestRail API will return the created object:
+TRAW will add the new object to TestRail, and upon success the TestRail API will return a new object:

   .. code-block:: python